Rajiv Gandhi Institute of Medical Sciences, Adilabad

 Rajiv Gandhi Institute of Medical Sciences, Adilabad also RIMS Adilabad is a medical institute located in Adilabad.
 It is affiliated to Kaloji Narayana Rao University of Health Sciences.

 History

 It was established by Y. S. Rajasekhara Reddy, the Chief Minister of Andhra Pradesh (2004–2009) in the year 2008.

 The first batch was started in 2008.

 Intake

-The present intake is to go up by 125 seats from 2019–20, taking the total to 525 seats.
+The present intake is to go up by 125 seats from 2019 to 2020, taking the total to 525 seats.